eduardotoledoZero/medical_nlp/README.md

-# Natural Languaje Processing and Text Minning WITH AMAZON COMPREHEND MEDICAL
+# Natural Languaje Processing and Text Mining WITH AMAZON COMPREHEND MEDICAL

 This repository has the beginnings of learning steps with Amazon Comprehend Medical which  is a service of Natural Language Processing for the medical area.